blacktop/ipsw/www/docs/cli/ipsw/appstore/token.md

 ### SEE ALSO

-* [ipsw appstore bundle](/docs/cli/ipsw/appstore/bundle)	 - Manage the bundle IDs that uniquely identify your apps
+* [ipsw appstore](/docs/cli/ipsw/appstore)	 - Interact with the App Store Connect API